Jim O'Brien (footballer, born 1987): Barnsley

 On 7 May 2010, O'Brien signed a pre-contract agreement with English Championship side Barnsley, then under the stewardship of Mark Robins.
 He scored his first goal for the club during a 5–2 win againstLeeds United at Oakwell in September 2010.
 As of 5 April 2013, O'Brien had scored five and assisted eight goals for Barnsley.
 In May 2014, O'Brien rejected a new contract offer from Barnsley.

 Coventry City

 O'Brien completed a move to Coventry City on a two-year contract on 4 July 2014.
 He made his league debut on the opening day of the 2014–15 season in a 3–2 defeat to Bradford City.
-He scored a disputed first goal for the club against Sheffield United at Sixfields (later credited as an own goal by Blades defender Bob Harris).
+He scored a disputed first goal for the club against Sheffield United at Sixfields Stadium (later credited as an own goal by Blades defender Bob Harris).
 His second goal for the club was less disputable as he scored from close-range to make the score 2–2 against Peterborough United at the Ricoh Arena on 25 October 2014; the Sky Blues went on to win the game 3–2.

 On 15 February 2016, O'Brien was loaned out to Scunthorpe United on an emergency basis.